naputami/super-cashier/readme.md

 2. Deleting an item or all items from the cart.
 3. Updating the name, price, or quantity of items in the cart.
 4. Displaying the items currently in the cart.
 5. Calculating total payment and discount.
+    * if item amount > 500.000, user will get 7% discount.
+    * if item amount > 300.000, user will get 6% discount.
+    * if item amount > 200.000, user will get 5% discount.
 6. Inserting name, quantity, and price of check outed item to SQLite database.